Le Clarence: An indulgent trip to Paris for lunch

 Keep an eye out for Tatale at the Africa Centre in 2022

-Akwasi Brenya-Mensa has quietly been making a name for himself in the food world with his series of Mensa, Plates and Friends supper club popups.
+Akwasi Brenya-Mensa has quietly been making a name for himself in the food world with his series of Mensa, Plates and Friends supper club pop-ups.
 Moving from the music world into cooking, Brenya-Mensa trained at 12:51 with James Cochran to hone his craft, and has been developing a pan-African menu over time.
 His incredible cooking has earned himself the restaurant spot at the soon to open African Centre.
 I was lucky enough to get a sneak peek at the menu over the weekend and… wow.
 I won’t stop thinking about his omo tuo with groundnut sauce and sesame anytime soon.
 That man knows how to properly utilise a scotch bonnet.

 Join our new commenting forum